kromych/disarm64/Readme.md

 the algorithms assume a fixed length 32-bit encoding.
 The file is produced by the tools from the [opcodes-lab](https://github.com/kromych/opcodes-lab) repository.

+Among the next steps are adding instruction formatting resembling what disassemblers use and tests.

 ## Using the generator

 ### Available options